Re-Volt/re-volt-addon/docs/src/files.md

 Only the uv map called `UVMap` will be exported.

 **Textures**:
-The texture file name is used to determine the texture number for exported faces.
+The texture file name is used by the game engine to determine the texture number for exported faces.
 Make sure it's named correctly (e.g. `tracka.bmp`, `car.bmp`).
+Currently one car texture and up to 64 track textures are supported, all present files must be named in order using scheme presented bellow.
+Example: `tracka.bmp ... trackk.bmp trackl.bmp` is correct set but `tracka.bmp ... trackk.bmp trackm.bmp` is incorrect - the last file and any further will be not loaded.

+- `0       tracka `
+- `1       trackb `
+- `2       trackc `
+- `3       trackd `
+- `...            `
+- `25      trackz `
+- `26      trackaa`
+- `27      trackba`
+- `...            `
+- `51      trackza`
+- `52      trackab`
+- `53      trackbb`

+*Important note*: for convenience add-on changes the imported image names (not file names) in blender's image editor to `<number>.bmp`, please use same convention when adding a new images.

 If the imported mesh is a **car mesh**, the texture path will be taken from `parameters.txt`.
 If it's a **level file**, the texture name will be generated from the polygon's texture number and taken from the level folder.